jordigoyanes/BitBlocks/README.md

 ![Screenshot](http://i.imgur.com/8aJOBxV.png)
 ![Screenshot](http://i.imgur.com/7DA1QIH.png)
 **Players can open the "Villager Market" by right-clicking any villager.**
-I recommend you to use this funds to pay for the expensive server costs, although you can make it circulate to wherever.
+I recommend you to use the collected funds to pay for the expensive server costs, but you can make it circulate to wherever you want.

 **Land Market and Player Trading coming soon.**